-What also distinguishes this trek from others in Nepal is the necessity to bivouac for up to a week at high altitude where no villages exist, and to carry the necessary provisions, an anomaly when tea houses are prevalent on nearly all other itineraries.
-During two weeks in late November my guide and two porters we were not only extremely fortunate with the weather but perhaps even more so for the total lack of other trekkers along the route - we had the entire place to ourselves until the final day on the descent to the village of Marpha in the Mustang Region.
-I later learned that our small group was the last permit allowed on the route for 2019, which explained the near absence of others.
+Compared to most treks in Nepal it's necessary to bivouac for up to a week at high altitude where no villages exist, and to carry the necessary provisions, an anomaly when tea houses are prevalent on nearly all other itineraries.
+During two weeks in late November we were extremely fortunate with the weather but perhaps even more so for the total absence of any others on the route - we had the entire valley and upper plateau to ourselves until the final day during the descent to the village of Marpha in the Mustang Region.
+I later learned that we had been given the final 2019 permit for the Dhaulagiri Circuit, which helped explain our good fortune.

-If you're interested in escaping to a region of the Himalaya which today remains nearly untouched by tourism en masse, I highly recommend the Dhaulagiri Circuit, particularly in late autumn between mid November and December, when climbing expeditions and trekkers have already finished for the season.
+If you're interested in escaping to a region of the Himalaya which today remains nearly untouched by tourism en masse, I highly recommend the Dhaulagiri Circuit, particularly in late autumn between mid November and December, when climbing expeditions and other trekkers have finished for the season.

 My third and final destination was the popular Poon Hill Trek, one of the best locations in Nepal to watch the sunrise on Dhaulagiri I, seventh highest mountain in the world, the Annapurna Massif and Machhupuchhre.
 This is a short and easy itinerary, just 3-5 days with a little over 2000 meters of elevation gain.
 Arrive well before sunrise and watch the landscape transform as stars disappear from view and alpenglow begins to paint the Himalaya.